Should Christians be Concerned about A.I?

 However.

-Daniel wisely understood the real purpose of the food.
 The food was a hook the Babylonians used to make the captives comfortable with all things Babylonian.
 King Nebuchadnezzar’s ultimate aim was to convert the Jewish captives into loyal Babylonians.
 The food was the first step in a process intended to make the Hebrew captives loyal to the Babylonian gods, Babylonian values and the Babylonian way of life.

-Daniel knew if the captives allowed themselves to become comfortable with that one aspect of Babylonian culture it would be a quick hop, skip and jump to becoming full-fledged and entirely loyal citizens of Babylon.
+Daniel knew if the captives allowed themselves to become comfortable with that one aspect of Babylonian culture it would be a hop, skip and jump to becoming full-fledged and entirely loyal citizens of Babylon.

 It was a practice known as “friendly captivity” and it was incredibly successful most of the time.
 The king (in this case Nebuchadnezzar) would conquer a country and take the best and brightest of those captives back to the court.
 Then he would find pleasant ways to make them comfortable with the culture.
 Once fully integrated to the society the best and brightest would in turn encourage the less prominent captives to accept their fate and integrate into the cultural system of their captivity.